-As the main contribution of this paper, an adaptive learning scheme for background and foreground modeling is presented in a recursive formulation.
+As the main contribution of this paper, a recursive learning scheme for background and foreground modeling is presented.
 The adaptive learning and forgetting rates proposed here make the generated models adapt to gradual and sudden changes.
-Unlike existing methods that use sliding fixed-size windows to build and adapt the background model, our independent schedules for learning and forgetting rates on each pixel make the convergence of the models fast without compromising their accuracy.
-As our second contribution, the decision criterion for each pixel is trained independently, based on the pixel model.
+Our second contribution is that the decision criterion for each pixel is trained independently, based on the pixel model.
 Because these criteria are data driven, they are automatically updated and add to the accuracy of the overall performance.
 Third, two models are built separately for foreground and background and the detection is performed by competitively comparing these models to achieve temporal coherence.
 Finally, dependencies between pixel features are captured using multivariate models.
-Spatial consistency of models and the extracted foreground regions are enforces using the spatial coherency of pixel values.
-This ensures that extracted foreground regions are enforced consistent and there is no need for any post processing stages to refine the foreground masks.
+Spatial consistency of models and the extracted foreground regions are enforced using the spatial coherency of pixel values.
 The experimental results show that the system converges reasonably fast to the underlying models and is able to recover fast from each expired model.